 It is important that pregnancy is considered in all young women.
 Some may be unaware that they are pregnant because amenorrhea is common and withdrawal symptoms may mimic signs of early pregnancy.
 All should be encouraged to have a pregnancy test.
 If a woman is considering termination, or miscarries, counselling needs to be given and appropriate drug treatment maintained until she recovers (Department of Health, 2007).

-The management of those young women who are pregnant should be carefully planned, and managed within a multi-disciplinary team.
+The management of those young women who are pregnant must be carefully planned, and managed within a multi-disciplinary team.
 Antenatal care is important with advice and management of all risks such as smoking, nutritional status, and management of alcohol and other drugs.
 Guidelines are available for the management of substance misuse in pregnancy (Department of Health, 2007 and British Association for Psychopharmacology, 2004).
-Drug and alcohol and obstetric services should provide an integrated service and develop a joint care plan.
-Good co-ordination will provide better services for the young woman and the unborn child.
-Child protection for the unborn child should be considered and indeed for the young woman.